Pope Urban II — "The Lord Himself will lead you."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"That land, as the Scripture says, 'floweth with milk and honey,' and Jerusalem is the navel of the world."
+"This land which as the Scripture says 'floweth with milk and honey,' was given by God into the possession of the children of Israel.
+Jerusalem is the navel of the world; the land is fruitful above oth…"

 Pope (1088-1099) whose Council of Clermont speech (November 1095) launched the First Crusade — the founding event of nine centuries of Christian-Muslim military conflict.
 Closely associated with Pope Gregory VII (his predecessor on papal-imperial reform).
 For an intellectual contrast, see Saladin, Kurdish-Muslim Sultan of Egypt and Syria (1138-1193) — Saladin recaptured Jerusalem in 1187, undoing the First Crusade Urban II launched 92 years earlier.
 Saladin's chivalrous treatment of Christian prisoners became the canonical Muslim counter-image to Crusader brutality.
 The cleanest before/after pairing of the Crusades' moral arc.